overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 ## updateExtensions(callback)
 #### Version added: 0.133

-> Tries to download an update for all installed extensions.
+> Attempts to download an update for all installed extensions.

 This function allow the app to check and perform an update without having to wait for Overwolf to do so.